davidchalifoux/kaput-cli/README.md

   $ kaput download FILEID

 ARGUMENTS
-  FILEID  ID of the file to download.
+  FILEID  (ID of the file to download)

 DESCRIPTION
   ...